 Your legal / audit team may show up eventually wanting to know how you handle user's right to be forgotten.
 Deleting all of a individuals identifiable information is much easier if its architect's for out of the box.
 Shimming it in to a system that was not designed for at the last minute it can easily create bugs or performance problems.

-sqs and lambdas pair really well but if you haven't used sqs or similar systems before theres a couple gotchas:
+AWS SQS and lambdas pair really well but if you haven't used SQS or similar systems before theres a couple gotchas:

 using FIFO queues sqs can be configured to deliver messages exactly once in a specific order but this is not the default and has other implications.